statzenthusiast921/amtrak_analysis/README.md

 ### Data

-The data used for this analysis was scraped from  [here](https://www.railpassengers.org/resources/ridership-statistics/) page.
-The scraping proved to be a little difficult so there was more time early on spent on validating the data.
+The data used for this analysis was scraped from  [here](https://www.railpassengers.org/resources/ridership-statistics/).

 ### Challenges